 Being a working mom is never easy, but it is something you can learn to manage with a little less stress.
 It sets a great example for your kids seeing you go out and support your family every day, and allows you some freedom in your life to socialize and be yourself, not just mom!
 No matter what though, you are doing a great job!

-CHECK OUT THE AUTHOR!
+MEET THE AUTHOR!

 Hi, I’m Annie!
 A working mom living in the Boston area and writing about our day-to-day lives over at LifeasAnnieP.
 I love to share stories about our wild and rambunctious toddler, recipes, fashion and beauty favorites!